jassielof/hayagriva-manager/web/README.md

 - CRUD operations on bibliographies.
 - Each bibliography is a collection of entries in Hayagriva YAML format.
+- Support for multiple bibliographies.
+- Each bibliography:
+  - Can be named and managed independently.
+  - Can have the following optional metadata, which won't be stored in the YAML file:
+    - `title`: Title of the bibliography.
+    - `description`: Description of the bibliography.
+    - `createdAt`: Timestamp of creation.
+    - `updatedAt`: Timestamp of last update.
+  - The optional metadata should be editable/displayed in the index page.
+  - On first load, the user should be able to create a new bibliography or select an existing one.
+  - If a bibliography is imported, the metadata info should be prompted to the user to add it.
+  - If no bibliography exists, the user should be prompted to create/import one.
+    - Otherwise, the user should be able to select an existing bibliography, while still being able to create/import more.
+  - Each bibliography ID will be a unique identifier, which can be used to reference it in the URL (e.g., `/bibliography/:id`).

 ### Entry Management